Eram Garden

 Eram Garden (باغ ارم, Bāgh-e Eram) is a historic Persian garden in Shiraz, Iran.
 The garden, and the building within it, are located at the northern shore of the Khoshk River in the Fars province.

 History

-It is unclear when construction of the gardens began, however historical evidence suggests that the gardens were built during the Seljuk Empire (11th-14th centuries) under the rule of Ahmad Sanjar.
+The origins of the garden may go back to the 12th century, during the Seljuk era, when a garden later called Bagh-e Shah probably existed on this site up to the 18th century.
+This may have influenced the overall layout of the current garden.

+The current garden and its pavilions were designed and built in the 19th century, during the Qajar era.
+The garden was established in 1824 by Muhammad Qoli Khan Ilkhani, the chief of the Qashqa'i tribe.
+At this time, it included a three-story residential pavilion with a front porch supported by two columns.
+The estate was later sold to Nasir ol-Molk, who commissioned the architect Muhammad Hasan (the same architect who worked on the Nasir-ol-Molk Mosque) to rebuild the pavilion in its current form between 1875 and 1897.

-Today, Eram Garden and building are within Shiraz Botanical Garden of Shiraz University.
-They are open to the public as a historic landscape garden.
-They are World Heritage Site, and protected by Iran's Cultural Heritage Organization.
+Today, Eram Garden is part of the Shiraz Botanical Garden of Shiraz University.
+It is open to the public as a historic landscape garden.
+They are a World Heritage Site and protected by Iran's Cultural Heritage Organization.